jaruserickson/whaddit/README.md

-# reccomeddit
+# recommeddit

-get reccomendations on subreddits you may like based on a subreddit you like
+get recommendations on subreddits you may like based on a subreddit you like

 ## Usage
-To use reccomeddit, you'll need a few python libraries first (and an API key!)
+To use recommeddit, you'll need a few python libraries first (and an API key!)

 ```
 pip3 install clarifai